Joseph H. Beale Prize

 Morgan and Helen Chu Prize

 Established by a gift from Morgan Chu ’76 and Helen W. Chu in 2018 to recognize academic achievement.
-Three prizes are awarded annually: two prizes to graduating J.D. students with the highest grade point averages in their final year and one prize to a graduating LL.M. student with the highest grade point average.
+Four prizes are awarded annually: two prizes to graduating J.D. students with the highest grade point averages in their final year and two prizes to graduating LL.M. students with the highest grade point average.

 Morgan and Helen Chu 1L Prize